 Pick a good time to talk to your partner about disagreements.
 Springing a list of grievances on your business partner when they are stressed is not the best way to conduct a healthy, productive discussion.

 Setting aside time to discuss issues or concerns with your partner about your relationship and responsibilities can help both parties plan and come prepared in the right mindset for those meetings.

 Seek help from a Counselor or Therapist that also has Business Background & Experience

 If you feel like you have tried to resolve conflicts with your business partner, but things are going nowhere, it may be time to seek outside help.
 Bringing in an unbiased third party’s perspective can be eye-opening for individuals who may be blind to how their actions affect their business partner.

 While these tips may seem basic and common sense, it is surprising how easy it is to miss them.
 Simple tweaks can significantly improve business relationships.

 Main Takeaways For Communicating Frustration in a Business Relationship

 It’s a given that you will feel frustrated with your business partner at some point.
-But the way you both choose to handle these conflicts when they arise will determine the course of your relationship.
+But how you both choose to handle these conflicts when they arise will determine the course of your relationship.
 Understanding how to solve these disagreements is the key to continuing to work together to grow the business successfully.